stanfordnlp/stanza/_pages/tokenize.md

 id: 5   text: .
 ```

+Note that sentence segmentation is performed here as is normally the case.

 ### Start with Pretokenized Text

 In some cases, you might have already tokenized your text, and just want to use Stanza for downstream processing.